A/N: Not my usual SoMa fics but I really like Kilik and his twins. Happy reading!

-Kilik wondered aloud.
-"If you two are weapons, why aren't you at the DWMA?"
+He wondered aloud, "But if you two are weapons, then why aren't you at the DWMA?"

 Both twins' faces dropped.
-In answer, they pointed at each other and then lifted their hands as high as they could go.
+In answer, they pointed at each other.

 For a moment, Kilik was puzzled.
 Then it struck him.
-"It's because you're kids, isn't it?"
+"It's because you'd be separated?"

 They nodded sadly in unison.

 Kilik bit his lip, considering.
-"Well why don't you be my weapons?
+"Well, why don't you be my weapons?
 We worked pretty well together, didn't we?"

 The boy's head shook even more vigorously while a tear fell from the girl's lip.

-The girl hugged Kilik's leg while the boy started to cry.
-Kilik cursed himself for even speaking.
+The girl hugged Kilik's leg while the boy started to cry and Kilik cursed himself for even speaking.
 What had he had been expecting?
 They had been in rags for Death's sake!

 Speaking quickly to cheer them up, he said, "It's okay!
 You can live with me.
 And the first thing we need to do is get you out of those rags and into real clothes."
 He squeezed their hands, spotting a children's clothing store.
 "Come on."